nk2001/Leaf_disease_detection/README.md

 # Leaf
-Identifying a leaf with possible disease
+Identifying if a leaf is healthy or not using transfer learning and small dataset